 4. Grooming Facilities

-While we only touched upon 4 types of animal facilities that benefit from animal ID bands, animal ID bands are valuable for many other facilities that handle animals, such as: breeders, teaching and training facilities, and doggie day cares.
+While we only touched upon 4 types of animal facilities that benefit from animal ID bands, animal ID bands are valuable for many other facilities that handle animals, such as: breeders, teaching and training facilities, and dog day care facilities.

 PDC’s animal ID products are available in a large selection of sizes, colors, and materials to provide safe, secure, and accurate identification.
 Choose from color code, insert card, and write-on styles to meet every application.